Anemnox/ValorantWebApp/backend/README.md

 #Back End
-andrew shits a lot
+andrew sucks a lot
-isaac fucks a lot
+isaac reads a lot